jmmoloney/jmmoloney.github.io/_posts/2019-02-06-batteryscript.md

 You'll see that many of the lines in the completed AppleScript code actually use quite a bit of shell scripting and that the completed Bash version also calls on some AppleScript functionality (namely `osascript`).
 So, it really is dealer's choice here.

-## Launchd vs. Crontab
+## Launchd vs. Cron

+Cron is the traditional Linux "go-to" when it comes to script automation and scheduling.
+Although previously supported in Mac OS, it is now deprecated, with functionality being "absorbed" into Apple's launchd.
+You could still use either in this case; I've chosen Launchd for the same reason I chose AppleScript for this project.

 ## The Solution <a name="solution"></a>

 I've made a few tweaks to the original AppleScript file that I much prefer; the original script is much more obnoxious and turns the volume to 100% and continually shouts at you to find an outlet.

 Throughout this process, I've made a couple variations but the one I've settled on, will run in the background to check if your battery levels are below 20% and remind you every 10 minutes to plug in until you reach below 10%, in which case, it will remind you every 5 minutes to find and outlet.
+(This script can be found in my [Github](https://github.com/jmmoloney/batteryscript/tree/master/applescript) with `...keepRunning...` in the filename.)

 There shouldn't be too much battery drain from this running process, but if I do notice anything, I may revert to a less frequent check than this one.
 See the [notes](#notes) for tips on doing that.